CommandShiftHQ/start-here/README.md

 `npm test:watch` - runs the tests in "watch" mode (tests re-run automatically when code is changed)

-`npm lint` - runs the linting tool individually
+`npm lint` - runs the linting tool on its own

 ## Depencies